-4.11 OpenVPN Tunnel Configuration
+3.11 OpenVPN Tunnel Configuration

 Select the OpenVPN item to configure an OpenVPN tunnel.
-The menu item will expand and you will see four separate configuration pages: 1st Tunnel, 2nd Tunnel, 3rd Tunnel and 4th Tunnel.
+The menu item will expand and you will see two separate configuration pages: 1st Tunnel and 2nd Tunnel.
 The OpenVPN tunnel function allows you to create a secure connection between two separate LAN networks.
-The router allows you to create up to four OpenVPN tunnels.
 IPv4 and IPv6 dual stack is supported.

 Item Description Description Specifies the description or name of tunnel.
 Interface Type TAP is basically at the Ethernet level (layer 2) and acts as a switch, whereas TUN works at the network level (layer 3) and routes packets on the VPN.
-TAP is bridging, whereas TUN is routing.
-TUN - Choose the TUN mode.
+TAP is bridging, whereas TUN is routing. • TUN - Choose the TUN mode.
 TAP - Choose the TAP mode, but remember first to configure the bridge on the ethernet interface.
-Protocol Specifies the communication protocol.
-UDP - The OpenVPN communicates using UDP.
+Protocol Specifies the communication protocol. • UDP - The OpenVPN communicates using UDP.
 TCP server - The OpenVPN communicates using TCP in server mode.
-TCP client - The OpenVPN communicates using TCP in client mode.
-UDPv6 - The OpenVPN communicates using UDP over IPv6.
+TCP client - The OpenVPN communicates using TCP in client mode. • UDPv6 - The OpenVPN communicates using UDP over IPv6.
 TCPv6 server - The OpenVPN communicates using TCP over IPv6 in server mode.
 TCPv6 client - The OpenVPN communicates using TCP over IPv6 in client mode.
 UDP/TCP port Specifies the port of the relevant protocol (UDP or TCP).
 1st Remote IP Address Specifies the first IPv4, IPv6 address or domain name of the opposite side of the tunnel.
 2nd Remote IP Address Specifies the second IPv4, IPv6 address or domain name of the opposite side of the tunnel.
 Remote Subnet IPv4 address of a network behind opposite side of the tunnel.
 Remote Subnet Mask IPv4 subnet mask of a network behind opposite tunnel's side.
 Redirect Gateway Adds (rewrites) the default gateway.
 All the packets are then sent to this gateway via tunnel, if there is no other specified default gateway inside them.
 Local Interface IP Address Specifies the IPv4 address of a local interface.
 For proper routing it is recommended to fill-in any IPv4 address from local range even if you are using IPv6 tunnel only.
 Remote Interface IP Address Specifies the IPv4 address of the interface of opposite side of the tunnel.
 For proper routing it is recommended to fill-in any IPv4 address from local range even if you are using IPv6 tunnel only.